TGT LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Target Corporation ("Target" or the "Company") (NYSE: TGT) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Target Corporation ("Target" or the "Company") (: TGT) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Target investors who were adversely affected by alleged securities fraud between August 18, 2021 and May 17, 2022.
-Follow the link below to get more information and be contacted by a member of our team:

 TGT investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.